joby-xwing/MSFS2020_Wrapper/README.md

 # MSFS2020_Wrapper
 Duplicates Xplane's UDP-addressible interface for MSFS 2020.
 Compile as part of MSFS 2020 SDK.

+To just run:
+1. Install and start Microsoft Flight Simulator 2020, spawn in to KCCR with a Cessna 208b
+2. Download the 'Debug' build in the bin/ folder, and start the exe therein
+3. Set the host xplane host IP in QgroundControl or Gazebo to the host running MSFS and the adapter EXE.

 To build and run:
 1. Install Microsoft Flight Simulator 2020
 2. Install Visual Studio 2019 (Community version works fine)